microprediction/microprediction/README.md

 and a few others including the microprediction [client](https://github.com/microprediction/microprediction) and server that you seem to have found.
 This is my [dog](https://i.imgur.com/2E3pskp.jpg).
 This is my [blog](https://www.microprediction.com/blog).

-## Microprediction
+## Microprediction client

 The [client](https://github.com/microprediction/microprediction) hits the [microprediction api](http://api.microprediction.org/), enabling turnkey, *repeated short term predictions* of anything, for any purpose, for anyone, at any time.
 This project is new, but simple in principle.
 It is in active use by two leading financial institutions.
 There is a site [microprediction.com](https://www.microprediction.com/) serving to introduce the concept of [microprediction.org](https://www.microprediction.org) where the action takes place.
+But you can also just stop by our twice weekly virtual chats.
+See the [knowledge center](https://www.microprediction.com/knowledge-center) for Google Meet details.
+Tue 8pm and Fri noon EST.

-## Quick links
+## Microprediction bookmarks

 **Data**: [stream list](https://www.microprediction.org/browse_streams.html) | [stream explanations](https://www.microprediction.com/blog/livedata) | [csv](https://www.microprediction.org/features.html) **Client**: [client](https://github.com/microprediction/microprediction) | [reader](https://github.com/microprediction/microprediction/blob/master/microprediction/reader.py) | [writer](https://github.com/microprediction/microprediction/blob/master/microprediction/writer.py) | [crawler](https://github.com/microprediction/microprediction/blob/master/microprediction/crawler.py) | [crawler examples](https://github.com/microprediction/microprediction/tree/master/crawler_examples)
 **Resources**: [popular timeseries packages](https://www.microprediction.com/blog/popular-timeseries-packages) |